Pepé Le Pew

-Pepé Le Pew is an animated character from the Warner Bros.
+Pepé Le Pew is a cartoon character from the Warner Bros.
 Looney Tunes and Merrie Melodies series of cartoons, introduced in 1945.
-Depicted as an anthropomorphic French striped skunk, Pepé is constantly in search of love and romance, but his offensive odor typically causes other characters to run away from him.
+Depicted as an anthropomorphic French striped skunk, Pepé is constantly in search of love and romance, but his offensive odor and often forceful kissing typically cause other characters to run away from him.
 He usually pursues a cat who has accidentally had a white stripe painted on her back and tail.

+Pepé Le Pew has been criticized for portraying the pursuit and harassment of unwilling female characters as comedy, with his behavior often interpreted as stalking or implying sexual assault.
+His exaggerated accent, mannerisms, and romantic behavior have also been criticized by some for reinforcing national and cultural stereotypes of French men as overly amorous and sexually aggressive.

 Premise

 Pepé Le Pew storylines typically involve Pepé in pursuit of a female black cat, whom Pepé mistakes for a skunk ("la belle femme skunk fatale").
 The cat, who was retroactively named Penelope Pussycat, often has a white stripe painted down her back, usually by accident (such as by squeezing under a fence with wet white paint).
 Penelope frantically races to get away from him because of his putrid odor, while Pepé hops after her at a leisurely pace.

 Settings

 The setting is always a mise-en-scène echoing with fractured French.
 They include Paris in the springtime, the Matterhorn, or the little village of N'est-ce Pas in the French Alps.
 The exotic locales, such as Algiers, are drawn from the story of the 1937 film Pépé le Moko.
 Settings associated in popular culture with romance, such as the Champs-Élysées or the Eiffel Tower, are sometimes present.
 One episode (Little Beau Pepé, 1952) was set in the Sahara Desert, with Pepé seeking to enlist as a Legionnaire at a French military outpost.